Home

 What's the best treatment when a pimple pops up?

+Even with an acne-fighting skincare routine, the odd pimple can still appear.
 When this happens, it helps to have blemish-busting spot treatments in your arsenal so you can nip the zit in the bud.

 Software's AHA/BHA Pimple Patches, which we mentioned before, target newly forming breakouts above and below the skin.
 The microdarts embedded in every patch penetrate pimples and kill off bacteria deep within the follicle, which helps contain the spread.